devedmonton/codevid19.com/policies/rules.md

 Participants understand that by withdrawing their consent to communicate with organizers they will be putting themselves, their team, and their project at a competitive disadvantage.
 Organizers cannot be held responsible for participants receiving information supplied via email or Slack.
 It's a participant's responsibility to regularly check the website or Slack for updates should they choose to withdraw consent.

-# Competing In Other Events
+# Competing in Other Events

 Participation in other hackathons and events during this period does not disqualify you from participating in CODEVID-19.
 As long as you, your project and your team meet CODEVID-19's full rules and code of conduct, you're welcome to participate in CODEVID-19 and submit your project.